-Introduction to diesel technology will introduce students to the world of the heavy duty diesel engine and all the systems associated with it.
-It will familiarize the student with the many different engine manufactures and the many different engines and power train systems used today.
-Shop safety and tools and fasteners of the industry will be introduced.
-Students will earn their OSHA 10-hour, First Aid, and CPR completion cards.
+Intro to Diesel Technology will introduce students to the world of the diesel engine.
+It will get them familiar with the different engine manufactures and the different engine and power train systems used today.
+Shop safety and tools and fasteners of the diesel industry will be covered.
+Students will learn how to safely use shop equipment like jacks and presses.
+Shop skills like drilling, tapping, torching, and welding will be covered in the lab.
+Fine skills like precision measuring will be extensively covered.